Integrate AWS IOT

 # Modify OpenMQTTGateway configuration

-With PlatformIO you can directly leverage the environment esp32dev-ble-aws
+With PlatformIO you can directly leverage the environment esp32dev-ble-aws as an example and modify it following your needs.

 # Build and upload